 All statements may be submitted on the form provided by the county elections official.
-The signed statement shall be filed in the office of the elections official no later than the 88th day before the election, August 7, 2020, 5:00 p.m.
-Costs of providing statements to voters shall be paid by the candidates. § 13307(a)(2)
+The signed statement shall be filed in the office of the elections official no later than the 88th day before the election, August 9, 2024, 5:00 p.m.
+Costs of providing statements to voters shall be paid by the candidates. § 13307(a)(2) and (d)

-The statement may be withdrawn, but not changed, during the period for filing the Declaration of Candidacy and until August 10, 2020, 5:00 p.m., the next working day after the close of the nomination period. § 13307(a)(3)
+The statement may be withdrawn, but not changed, during the period for filing the Declaration of Candidacy and until August 12, 2024, 5:00 p.m., the next working day after the close of the nomination period. § 13307(a)(3)

-NOTE: In the event that the nomination period for a particular office is extended because an incumbent eligible to be elected did not file a Declaration of Candidacy, a Candidate's Statement for that particular office may be withdrawn, but not changed, during the extended nomination period and until 5:00 p.m. of August 12, 2020, the next working day after the close of the extended nomination period. §§ 10516, 13307 candidate.
+NOTE: In the event that the nomination period for a particular office is extended because an incumbent eligible to be elected did not file a Declaration of Candidacy, a Candidate's Statement for that particular office may be withdrawn, but not changed, during the extended nomination period and until 5:00 p.m. of August 15, 2024, the next working day after the close of the extended nomination period. §§ 10516, 13307(a)(3)

+A Candidate's Statement of Qualifications may make no reference to another candidate.
 In addition to the restrictions set forth in Section 13307, any Candidate's Statement of Qualifications submitted pursuant to Section 13307 shall be limited to a recitation of the candidate's own personal background and qualifications, and shall not in any way make reference to other candidates for that office or to another candidate's qualifications, character, or activities.
-The elections official shall not cause to be printed or circulated any statement that the elections official determines is not so limited or that includes any reference prohibited by this section. § 13308
+The elections official shall not cause to be printed or circulated any statement that the elections official determines is not so limited or that includes any reference prohibited by this section.